Myocilin

 Myocilin, trabecular meshwork inducible glucocorticoid response (TIGR), also known as MYOC, is a protein which in humans is encoded by the MYOC gene.
 Mutations in MYOC are a major cause of glaucoma.

 Gene location

 The cytogenetic location of human MYOC gene is on the long (q) arm of chromosome 1, specifically at position 24.3 (1q24.3).
 The gene's molecular location starts at 171,635,417 bp and ends at 171,652,63 bp on chromosome 1 (Annotation: GRCh38.p12) (assembly).

 Protein characteristics

-Myocilin is a protein with a weight of 55 kDa (504 amino acid) and an overall acidic property is the first gene that has been linked to Primary Open Angle Glaucoma (POAG).
+Myocilin is a protein with a weight of 55 kDa (504 amino acid) and an overall acidic property, the product of the first gene that has been linked to Primary Open Angle Glaucoma (POAG).

 Protein structure

 The protein is made up of the two folding domains, the leucine zipper-like domain at the N-terminal and an olfactomedin-like domain at the C-terminal.
 The domain at the N-terminal is known to have 77.6% homology to the myosin heavy chain of Dictyostelium discoideum and 25% homology with the cardiac β-myosin heavy chain.
 The gene encodes three different exons, each consisting of different structural and functional domains.

 The N-terminal is encoded by exon 1 and contains the leucine zipper structural motif, which consists of 50 amino acid residues (117-169 amino acids).
 The motif is found on an α-helix, which enhances the binding of the protein.
 The name of the domain arises due to the occurrence of leucine as well as, arginine repeats periodically on the α-helix.
 The leucine zipper domain also contains the myocilin-myocilin interactions between amino acid residues 117-166.
 Exon 2 encodes the central region of the protein at amino acid residues 203-245 however, no structural or functional domains are found in this region.
 Exon 3 encodes the C-terminal of myocilin and has been found to contain the olfactomedin-like domain.
 The olfactomedin is an extracellular matrix protein with no defined role but is abundantly found in the olfactory neuroepithelium.
 In the myocilin protein, the domain consists of a single disulfide bond which connects two cysteine residues (245 and 433 amino acids).